Jakgrog/API_Mashup/README.md

 # API_Mashup
 To test the API:
+* Clone the repository, you can actually clone it directly into Visual studio 2017 from github.
 * Open the solution file "APImashup.sln" with visual studio 2017.
 * Use IIS Express to run the website.
 A web-browser will most probably open and automatically address the URL http://localhost:xxxxx/ (where xxxxx is the port).